ericasare1/Data_Smart_Science/Python/Postgresql/README.md

 ### Chapter 2: Data types

 Here we will explore the fundamental information or atomic information that are used to create variables in the tables of a database.

+### Chapter 3: Creating Tables & Inserting Values

+Following from chapter 2, we will create a table and define the columns in the table with data types.
+We will also insert values in the table columns.